 - Add a small amount of oil to a frypan on medium heat.
 Fry patties 3-4 mins on both sides (or until golden brown).
 Place onto paper towel to drain off excess oil.

-- Serve with guacamole, Mexican salsa (recipe for Mexican salsa is in the ThermoFun 2014 members e-cookbook), sour cream and salad.
+- Serve with guacamole, salsa, sour cream and salad.
 Another great option is Tomato Chutney

 Click Here for more great recipes in a number of e-cookbooks – containing recipes to suit everyone.

 If you have enjoyed this recipe then please consider leaving a comment.
 It’s always refreshing to see comments from people that have tried a recipe and found it a success or tweaked it to suit.